-Jesus T. Espinoza Mr. Espinoza, who commonly goes by "Tom," is a prominent architect of Latino community and business development policy and programs, with over 45 years of community development experience that spans the public, private and non-profit spectrum.
+Jesus T. Espinoza Mr. Espinoza is a prominent architect of Latino community and business development policy and programs, with over 45 years of community development experience that spans the public, private and non-profit spectrum.
 Mr. Espinoza is the President and CEO of Espinoza Community Development LLC, a company dedicated to private community development, and is the co-founder and former President and CEO of Raza Development Fund, the largest Latino Community Development Financial Institution in the United States.
 He also currently serves as a director for The Foothills Bank, division of Glacier Bank.
-Mr. Espinoza brings extensive experience in executive-level leadership, corporate management, consultation, asset management and community, business and real estate development to the Board.
+Mr. Espinoza has extensive experience in executive-level leadership, corporate management, consultation, asset management and community, business and real estate development.

 Annie M. Goodwin Ms. Goodwin is an attorney in Helena, Montana, and is the principal of the Goodwin Law Office, L.L.C.
 She practices banking and regulatory law.
-Ms. Goodwin served as Montana's Commissioner of Banking and Financial Institutions from 2001 to 2010, as Chief Legal Counsel of the Montana Banking and Financial Institutions Division and Department of Commerce from 1988 to 2001, and worked in private practice prior to that time.
+Ms. Goodwin served as Montana's Commissioner of Banking and Financial Institutions from 2001 to 2010, as Chief Legal Counsel of the Montana Banking and Financial Institutions Division and Department of Commerce from 1988 to 2001 and worked in private practice prior to that time.
 She is active in local and trade associations and was appointed to the Commission on Character and Fitness of Attorney Admissions to State Bar of the Montana Supreme Court, where she has served as Chair since 1988.
 Ms. Goodwin earned her Bachelor of Science degree in nursing from Carroll College and worked as a registered nurse before going on to earn her Juris Doctor degree from the University of Montana Law School.
 She continued her legal education at Hastings College of Law, George Mason University of Law in the Banking Law Section, and completed the FDIC Bank Examination School for Attorneys.
 Ms. Goodwin brings to the Board her expertise, knowledge and executive-level leadership gained in her role as Commissioner where she had regulatory oversight over the financial institutions in Montana.

 Kristen L. Heck Ms. Heck is the owner and Chief Executive Officer of Alternative Staffing Corporation doing business as LC Staffing Service, a Certified Woman Owned Small Business and a Certified Disadvantaged Business Enterprise.
 She is also the founder and owner of Loyal Care LP, an independent in-home care assistance service.
-Ms. Heck has over 28 years of leadership in the talent acquisition and staffing industry and over 10 years of experience leading and growing businesses.
+Ms. Heck has over 30 years of leadership in the talent acquisition and staffing industry and over 11 years of experience leading and growing businesses.
 Ms. Heck is a director of Timber Products Manufacturers Association (in association with TPM MEWA Trust) and also serves as a director of Industrial Staffing Captive and Stillwater Christian School.
-She currently serves as a director of Glacier Bank, a division of Glacier Bank.
-Ms. Heck brings to the Board 14 years of experience as a bank director, extensive experience in human capital management and diversity, entrepreneurial and executive expertise, and knowledge of business management and operations, risk assessment and financial reporting.
+She currently serves as a director, extensive experience in human capital management and diversity, entrepreneurial and executive expertise, and knowledge of business management and operations, risk assessment and financial reporting.

-Michael B. Hormaechea Mr. Hormaechea is the manager of Hormaechea Development LLC and has over 25 years of leadership in the real estate development industry for residential, commercial resort and mixed-use projects.
-He currently serves as Chair of Mountain West Bank, a division of Glacier Bank.
+Michael B. Hormaechea Mr. Hormaechea is the manager of Hormaechea Development LLC and has over 25 years of leadership in the real estate development industry for residential, commercial resort and mixeduse projects.
+He currently serves as Chair of Mountain West Bank, division of Glacier Bank.
 Mr. Hormaechea earned a Bachelor's degree in Business Administration at the University of San Diego and brings extensive experience in real estate development, construction management, finance, sales, marketing, executive-level leadership, corporate management, operations, strategic planning and business development.